 Trying too hard to impress a potential boss can backfire on you big time.
 Nobody likes an overachiever.
 Patience is one virtue that any job hunter needs to have.
 Do not be over persistent or pushy.
 Of course, you should highlight your best skills and qualities, but do not be pushy.
 You should try to showcase your strengths, but do not become overbearing.
 It is good to show initiative, but it is something completely different to hound potential employers.
 Make a follow-up call on your application or interview.
 If your call is not returned, take the hint.

 Networking is very important when landing a job.
 Bad networking can greatly affect the time it takes for you to get a job or internship.
 There is an easy way to fix this issue.
 Put yourself out there and talk to people in the professional world that you are interested in getting into.
 Making connections can greatly increase the job opportunities that are presented to you.
 It is time to meet and greet people in your industry or niche.
 You may be surprised by how greatly connections can affect your networking websites like Linked In.Avoiding a job search disaster is a lot easier than you may think.
 Some people may find it easier to land a job than others even if two people share the exact same credentials.
 The job hunt experience usually goes one of two ways, either pleasant or awful.Click To Tweet

-Know Yourself – You cannot expect to achieve at much if you do not fully know yourself.
+You cannot expect to achieve as much if you do not fully know yourself.
 You should be aware of your limitations and strengths.
 Knowing your capabilities can help you during the frustrating job search process.
-Do not be afraid to take some time for some much needed self reflection so that you will be able to guide yourself down the right paths.
+Do not be afraid to take some time for some much-needed self-reflection so that you will be able to guide yourself down the right paths.

-Do not be discouraged as you make you search for employment.
-It is not easy landing a job in today’s job market.
-One thing that is for certain is that you should set yourself apart from your sea of competition.
+Do not be discouraged as you search for employment.
+It’s not always easy to land a new job in any job market.
+One thing that is for certain is that you should set yourself apart from the sea of competition.